mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 *TODO*

-It might be cramming throgh giberjabber leetcode that gets you through the door into one of those fancy companies with no dress code and free snacks.
-In the ideal world, at least, writing easy to understand code with the proper style is what should keep you in that job.
+It might be cramming through parsing through jibber-jabber in l〇〇tcode that gets you through the door into one of those fancy companies with no dress code and free snacks.
+In the ideal world, at least, writing easy-to-understand code with the proper style is what should keep you in that job.

 ...